FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 According to the National Center for Safety, in 2021 the U.S. experienced nearly 4.3 million preventable workplace injuries and deaths, costing companies an estimated $167 billion including wage and productivity losses.
 And after construction, the highest number of preventable fatalities occurred in the transportation and warehousing sector.

-But beyond expenses, improving safety makes your company a better workplace and increases employee satisfaction.
+But beyond expenses, improving fleet safety makes your company a better workplace and increases employee satisfaction.
 Enter fleet vehicle safety programs.
 The costs will more than pay for themselves.
 You’ll be better prepared to prevent a tragedy, ensuring your employees have a safe workplace and that highways are safer for everyone.
 Read on to get started.

 What is a fleet safety program?